 NEM.io Foundation is currently in 40 countries across the world, spanning a total of 100 cities and has a strong presence in Australia and New Zealand.

-Jason Lee, Expansion Director for Australia and New Zealand for NEM.io Foundation, said he was excited to be partnering with Liven for the NEM integration, helping to increase Liven’s global presence and exploring further avenues for collaboration.
+Jason Lee, NEM Expansion Director for Australia and New Zealand for, said he was excited to be partnering with Liven for the NEM integration, helping to increase Liven’s global presence and exploring further avenues for collaboration.

-“We are looking forward to work with Liven in providing support from the countries in which we operate in and explore further opportunities to strengthen the collaboration between Liven and NEM.
+“We are looking forward to working with Liven in providing support from the countries in which we operate in and explore further opportunities to strengthen the collaboration between Liven and NEM.

 We are already exploring other opportunities to integrate NEM blockchain technologies with Liven and will look forward to working with them continuously.”- Jason lee